CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Create a stored procedure and call it.
+## Create a stored procedure and call it. -- Ali Daghighi

 ```sql
 -- For MySQL